leepuppychow/jay-server/README.md

 Other learning points were:
 * Practice with concurrency in Go
 * Practice deploying server with Docker and Amazon Elastic Beanstalk

+*I am currently in the process of adding more tests!*